List of Taskmaster episodes: Series 1 (2015)

 The first series was aired during 2015 on Dave for six episodes, between 28 July to 1 September.
 The contestants for this series were Frank Skinner, Josh Widdicombe, Roisin Conaty, Romesh Ranganathan and Tim Key, with the series' overall winner being Widdicombe – both Skinner and Ranganathan tied as runner-ups, Key placed fourth, and Conaty finished in last place.
 During its broadcast, the series averaged over 420,000 viewers.
 Following his participation, Key later went on to provide assistance with production of the programme in future series.

 For the team tasks, the team of three consisted of Widdicombe, Conaty and Ranganathan, while the team of two consisted of Skinner and Key.

 Series 2 (2016)

 The second series was broadcast during 2016 for five episodes, between 21 June to 19 July.
 This series started the tradition of awarding a golden trophy of Greg Davies' head, unlike the previous season's prize, won by Josh Widdicombe, which had been a generic sports trophy.
 The contestants for this series were Doc Brown, Joe Wilkinson, Jon Richardson, Katherine Ryan and Richard Osman, with the series' overall winner being Ryan – Richardson ended as the runner-up, Osman placed 3rd, Brown placed 4th, and Wilkinson finished last.
 During its broadcast, the series averaged over 710,000 viewers.

 For the team tasks, the team of three consisted of Ryan, Brown and Wilkinson, while the team of two consisted of Osman and Richardson.

+Danish comedian Sofie Hagen made a voice appearance after Ryan called her during a task attempt in episode 1.
 Previous contestant Josh Widdicombe appeared in episode 3 to aid Osman and Richardson in a team task.